THE DC REVOLUTION - WAVE OF THE WORLD'S POWER FUTURE

 Cost of Grid Extension.
 One reason that high costs are commonly associated with extending the grid into rural areas is that conventional designs used to supply densely populated, urban centers are also routinely adopted in remoter areas, without much thought as to their appropriateness.
 The total cost of materials and labor for a three-phase (three-wire) ACSR line with 70-meter spans supported by galvanized steel poles commonly encountered worldwide is $5-15,000 per kilometer.
 With grid extensions often requiring many kilometers of lines to reach rural villages, the cost of acquiring, transporting and erecting concrete or tubular steel poles – particularly in off-road locations, is very significant and often logistically difficult.
 Added to that is the cost of transformers.

-Locating the generation centrally in the village itself with wire runs of no more than two kilometers in any direction results in a major reduction of distribution cost and eliminates the requirement for large transformers.
+DC Solution: Locating the generation centrally in the village itself with wire runs of no more than two kilometers in any direction results in a major reduction of distribution cost and eliminates the requirement for large transformers.
 The smaller number of poles required can usually be erected by roadsides or easy-to-access locations, and underground utilities become an option as well.

 Cost of Meter, Meter Reading, and Billing.
 Besides the cost of electricity itself, the cost of an energy meter is an additional expense that dissuades poorer villagers with minimal disposable income from accessing electricity.
 Likewise, meter reading and billing costs can add significantly to the cost of electricity supply for small consumers.

-The DC-DC converters in each home or building, which step the line voltage down to 48VDC for internal use, can simultaneously meter the power consumption without need of a separate power meter as with AC grid systems.
+DC Solution: The DC-DC converters in each home or building, which step the line voltage down to 48VDC for internal use, can simultaneously meter the power consumption without need of a separate power meter as with AC grid systems.
 This can be read onsite or remotely when adequate communications capability is available.

 Limited Benefits of Electrification.
 Because of the costs normally incurred in electrification and the need to reduce subsidies, benefits attributable to electrification must be maximized.
 But experiences around the world have shown that initial benefits of rural electrification have been restricted to lighting.

-Recognizing the need to increase the socio-economic impact of electrification on rural communities, significant thought has been focused on developing benefit and income-generating end uses.
+DC Solution: Recognizing the need to increase the socio-economic impact of electrification on rural communities, significant thought has been focused on developing benefit and income-generating end uses.
 Experience has further confirmed the fact that numerous complementary inputs are necessary for this to occur. Æon has developed and is continuing to develop DC products and appliances with efficiencies that for the first time make this possible.

 Management.
 Electric utilities hesitate to serve the more remote areas because of the logistical difficulties and costs they incur in constructing these systems and in maintaining staff to oversee operations.
 The low financial return for their efforts is a further deterrent.

-By providing a grid totally within the service area the costs and logistical difficulties in maintaining the grid are totally minimized.
+DC Solution: By providing a grid totally within the service area the costs and logistical difficulties in maintaining the grid are totally minimized.
 Users’ organizations will also be formed to provide coordination between the villagers and the utility during project design and construction, to collect monthly fees from all consumers and deposit them in the utility’s local bank account, and to maintain liaison between consumers and the utility to resolve technical problems should they arise.
 By placing the responsibility for the financial success of the project on the villagers (to reduce operational costs, follow up with delinquent consumers, and ensure that theft of energy is minimized) the burden on the utility is thereby minimized.

 Lack of Awareness of Electricity.
 Most villagers have seen electric lights; nevertheless, a general lack of awareness of electricity and its uses tends to prevent potential consumers from maximizing the benefits they might derive from it.